terminusdb/terminusdb-10-to-11/README.md

 After performing this conversion, you can no longer use the store with the old TerminusDB 10.
 Your old store will however have been copied to a backup folder, which the command output tells you the location of.
 Should you need to downgrade, you can simply move this backup folder back to the original location.

 ### For other store users
 By default, this conversion tool assumes it is running against a TerminusDB store.
 This means that it expects all values in the various layers to be annotated with TerminusDB types.
-If you are using terminus-store in another project, this will probably not be the case for you.
+If you are using terminus-store in another project, this will probably not be the case for you, causing the conversion to fail.

 If this is the case, you should use the `--naive` flag.
 This will convert the store assuming that all values are strings.
 Do NOT use this flag on stores used by TerminusDB though, as this will render the destination store unusable.